 Skiing and snowboarding off the groomed runs and in deep powder is one of the most exciting and appealing parts of the sport.
 However, if you decide to leave the groomed trails you are voluntarily accepting the risk of a deep snow immersion accident.
 A deep snow or tree well immersion accident occurs when a skier or rider falls into an area of deep unconsolidated snow and becomes immobilized and suffocates.
+Prevention of falling into a tree well or areas of deep snow is all-important because the odds of surviving deep snow immersion are low.
 Deaths resulting from these kinds of accidents are referred to as a NARSID or Non-Avalanche Related Snow Immersion Death.

 Become educated on how to reduce the risk of NARSID through your own action and awareness.
 ALWAYS ski or ride with a partner.